gpl-gowthamchand/c-programming/introToArrays.md

 - Size is fixed at declaration.
 - Access elements using their index.
 - Use loops for processing arrays.
+- Avoid common mistakes like out-of-bounds access and uninitialized elements.

-Arrays are essential for handling collections of data efficiently in
+Arrays are essential for handling collections of data efficiently in C